anto112/Hands-On-Image-Processing-with-python-running-using-docker-container/README.md

-### Step to build image and running container for DSP classroom
+### Step to build image and running container for DSP classroom in Linux OS

 1. Clone this repository to local computer